Text by Allan Gardner

 Jaeho Hwang is a South Korean visual artist and composer currently living and working in London.
-With a background in animation and moving image, Hwang’s work is inspired by the experimentation present in London’s underground club culture, encouraging a free form approach to the production of audiovisual works and cross-pollination of genre.
+With a background in animation and moving image, Hwang’s work is inspired by the experimentation present in London’s underground club culture, encouraging a free-form approach to producing audiovisual works and cross-pollination of genre.

-Hwang’s new EP, titled Non-self 비자아, is an exploration of the Buddhist concept of ‘impermanent selfhood’ through the combination of the darker, more industrial club music coming out of London with the use (and sampling) of traditional Korean instruments.
-Impermanent selfhood (or anatta) refers to the idea that the self (physical and non-physical) is transient, that there is no permanent, unchanging soul within a physical being.
-The audio takes influence from industrial and no wave through the lens of contemporary club music, incorporating instruments such as the kayagum and Piri bamboo flute, samples and manipulated into new forms.
+Hwang’s new EP, titled Non-self 비자아, explores the Buddhist concept of ‘impermanent selfhood’ through the combination of the darker, more industrial club music coming out of London with the use (and sampling) of traditional Korean instruments.
+Impermanent selfhood (or anatta) refers to the idea that the self (physical and non-physical) is transient and that there is no permanent, unchanging soul within a physical being.
+The audio takes influence from industrial and no wave through the lens of contemporary club music, incorporating instruments such as the kayagum and Piri bamboo flute, samples, and manipulated into new forms.

 I studied animation and graphics moving image at the University.
 And I work as a motion graphics designer for a living.
 I have been into audio-visual art and performance for a long time and fell in love with the underground club music scene in London.
 Basically, it led me to make my own music and DJing.

-I came across to the Buddhist concept of impermanence which means that all physical and mental events are transient, evanescent, inconstant.
-It is one of the fundamental Buddhism’s philosophy and I found it fascinating.
-And then I learned about this concept of Non-self / Anatta.
+I came across to the Buddhist concept of impermanence, which means that all physical and mental events are transient, evanescent, and inconstant.
+It is one of the fundamental Buddhism philosophies and I found it fascinating.
+And then, I learned about this concept of Non-self / Anatta.

-The term “non-self(anatta) means that there is no unchanging, permanent self, soul or essence in living beings.
-The way I understand the concept of Non-self let me perceive myself without self-judgment and encourage myself not to be stuck in the past but change my attitude towards myself in very positive ways.
+The term “non-self(anatta) means that living beings have no unchanging, permanent self, soul or essence.
+How I understand the concept of Non-self lets me perceive myself without self-judgment and encourages me not to be stuck in the past but to change my attitude towards myself positively.

-In the chaos of the digital age, this concept could be helpful and even practical in some way for those who are confused with their identity and depressed by the confusions. we don’t need to be tied up with a general idea of who you are supposed to be by societies or people around you.
-As long as you are truthful to yourself and there are no harms for others, you are ok to be changed over time while you are getting older or experiencing events.
+In the chaos of the digital age, this concept could be helpful and even practical in some way for those who are confused with their identity and depressed by the confusion. we don’t need to be tied up with a general idea of who you are supposed to be by societies or people around you.
+As long as you are truthful to yourself and there is no harm to others, you can be changed over time while you are getting older or experiencing events.

 Could you tell us more details about it and how you incepted the project?

 I literally started to play with sound for pure fun in Ableton Live, and then I started to use the sound of old Korean instruments and experiment with it.
-Because old Korean music is something I’m familiar with but at the same time I am not really.
-It’s like a very fundamental part of Korea culture but it is not something people in Korea would listen to it on a daily basis now like K-pop for example.
+Because old Korean music is something I’m familiar with, but at the same time, I am not really.
+It’s a very fundamental part of Korean culture but it is not something people in Korea would listen to it daily now like K-pop, for example.

-For me, playing with all the different sounds was so much fun but also very expressive and liberal things to do.
-And then I got more serious about it and I started to think that making music could be the best way to express my indescribable feelings and thoughts.
+Playing with all the different sounds was so much fun but also very expressive and liberal things to do.
+And then I got more serious about it, and I started to think that making music could be the best way to express my indescribable feelings and thoughts.
 By doing so. my music reflects myself who has been changing continuously through my experience in terms of how I perceive things and what I do with my life since I left Korea.

 The music video for the first single Non-self uses 3D mapping to explore identity in the digital age; What are, in your opinion, the challenges of redefining gender/identity we are facing nowadays and how digital interfaces and altered realities can play a role in it?

-The reason that I used 3D mapping in my video is a metaphor for prejudice and the stereotype of being different gender and identity.
+The reason that I used 3D mapping in my video is a metaphor for prejudice and the stereotype of being of different gender and identity.
 You don’t have to be in one status all the time.
 It’s absolutely ok to be changed if you want.
-All the concept of being a certain gender and identity in our society is just like a shell wrapping around you, you need to be honest with yourself and be happy.
-I’m not really sure how much digital interfaces and altered realities will help us to challenge these issues but I believe it could be good tools depending on how we use it.
-Most of all, we all just need to learn about acceptance and not to stay in one old way of perceiving or thinking.
+All the concept of being a certain gender and identity in our society is just like a shell wrapping around you.
+You need to be honest with yourself and be happy.
+I’m not really sure how much digital interfaces and altered realities will help us to challenge these issues, but I believe they could be good tools depending on how we use it.
+Most of all, we all need to learn about acceptance and not stay in one old way of perceiving or thinking.